 Mount Napulak: Lessons In Resilience From A “Minor” Hike

 In fact, many mountaineering websites classify it as an easy, minor climb.

-Yet, it still kicked my ass and reminded me of the life lessons mountains always seem to teach.
+Yet, it still kicked my ass and reminded me of the life lessons I’ve learned through climbing mountains.

+Mount Napulak: Lessons In Resilience From A “Minor” Hike